Alfresco/docs-alfresco/search-enterprise/latest/upgrade/index.md

 ![upgraded-environment]({% link search-enterprise/images/elasticsearch-upgrading-2.png %})

->> You may need to use again Elasticsearch Reindexing application in order to update latest changes.
+> **Note:** You may need to use again Elasticsearch Reindexing application in order to update latest changes.
 After that, new and updated documents will be uploaded to Elasticsearch index by Elasticsearch Connector service using ActiveMQ messages.